benjaminabruzzo/darknet-yolov3/README.md

-# USMA Install #
+# Download source #
 `mkdir ~/darknet && cd ~/darknet && git init`

-`git remote add gh git@github.com:westpoint-robotics/darknet-yolov3.git && git pull gh master && make`
+`git remote add gh git@github.com:westpoint-robotics/darknet-yolov3.git && git pull gh master `

-For help with the installation, see the darknet install page: [Darknet install page](https://pjreddie.com/darknet/install/).

 # CUDA #
+If you want to run darknet-yolov3 without CUDA, skip this section.
+You will need to change the makefile to `GPU=0` to suppress checking for cuda.

-If you want to run darknet-yolov3 with cuda, follow the instructions here: [install_cuda.sh](https://github.com/westpoint-robotics/darknet-yolov3/blob/master/scripts/install_cuda.sh), also in the scripts folder.
+To install CUDA follow the instructions here: [install_cuda.sh](https://github.com/westpoint-robotics/darknet-yolov3/blob/master/scripts/install_cuda.sh), also in the scripts folder.
 (NOTE: this is a guide file in shell script format, it is not meant to be run as a single terminal command.)

 There are five make options in ~/darknet/Makefile :